 Most network devices are dependent on electric power for them to function.
 That is why having a backup power source in the location of your network devices may it be a simple equipment room or a high-end data center, is a must.
-This ensures that the worst-case scenario of having a power outage can be addressed by power backup systems, like having a generator on-site or a UPS, to make sure that there is continuity of network service.
+This ensures that the worst-case scenario of a power outage can be addressed by power backup systems, like having a generator on-site or a UPS, to ensure network service continuity.

-This redundancy ensures that if ever the main data center encounters a severe outage like a city-wide blackout that lasts longer than the power backup systems can provide an alternate data center which is in a different location from the affected one can take over to ensure the business continuity.
+This redundancy ensures that if the main data center encounters a severe outage like a city-wide blackout that lasts longer than the power backup systems can provide an alternate data center in a different location from the affected one can take over to ensure business continuity.

-Data redundancy is usually present together with at least one of the redundancy types above because the data is considered as one of the most important assets of a business or organization.
-That is why having backup data either on a separate backup server or cloud is needed to make sure that data is readily available despite any untoward downtime.
+Data redundancy is usually present together with at least one of the redundancy types above because the data is considered one of the most important assets of a business or organization.
+That is why having backup data on a separate backup server or cloud is needed to ensure that data is readily available despite any untoward downtime.

 Benefits of Network Redundancy

 Putting a network contingency in place enables the business to prevent revenue loss caused by unplanned outages.
-Do take note that even if the downtimes are unplanned, they can be mitigated with proactive solutions.
+Do note that even if the downtimes are unplanned, they can be mitigated with proactive solutions.
 Here are several benefits of having extensive backup systems in your entire network:

 24/7 network availability is an obvious advantage of implementing redundant networks.
 This is important to customers who rely upon 24-hour services such as hospitals and banks.

-IT security, in general, relies on redundancy to be qualified as effective.
-Redundant networks allow us to have state-of-the-art security measures in place and the backing of successful compliance audits.
-With redundant networks, downtime doesn’t leave your information vulnerable as team members work to isolate and resolve the security concern.
+IT security generally relies on redundancy to be qualified as effective.
+Redundant networks allow us to have state-of-the-art security measures and the backing of successful compliance audits.
+With redundant networks, downtime doesn’t leave your information vulnerable as team members work to isolate and resolve security concerns.